hardwarewise/SIN-core/docs/wallet_upgrade.md

 # VPS Infinity Node Update And Sync Guide

+:warning: **You must log in with the user you created during installation.**

 **disable it if you are using a crontab**
 ```bash
 crontab -l > my_cron_backup.txt